python-pillow/Pillow/docs/build.rst

 This page will describe a build setup to build Pillow against the supported python versions in 32 and 64 bit modes, using freely availble Microsoft compilers.
-This has been developed and tested against a bare Windows Server 2012 64bit RTM version on Amazon EC2.
+This has been developed and tested against 64bit Windows 7 Professional and a bare Windows Server 2012 64bit RTM version on Amazon EC2.

 Prerequsites
 ------------